gateio/gateapi-csharp/docs/DeliveryApi.md

             var apiInstance = new DeliveryApi(config);
             var settle = "usdt";  // string | Settle currency
             var contract = "BTC_USDT_20200814";  // string | Futures contract
-            var limit = 100;  // int? | Maximum number of records returned in one list (optional)  (default to 100) var lastId = "12345";  // string | Specify list staring point using the id of last record in previous list-query results  This parameter is deprecated.
+            var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var lastId = "12345";  // string | Specify the starting point for this list based on a previously retrieved id  This parameter is deprecated.
 Use `from` and `to` instead to limit time range (optional) var from = 1546905600;  // long? | Specify starting time in Unix seconds.
 If not specified, `to` and `limit` will be used to limit response items.
 If items between `from` and `to` are more than `limit`, only `limit` number will be returned.  (optional) var to = 1546935600;  // long? | Specify end time in Unix seconds, default to current time (optional)